Philippines: Presidential candidates begin campaigning | DW | 08.02.2022

 The second most popular candidate, Robredo, beat Marcos in 2016 for the vice presidency, but she has so far failed to win over supporters who often vote based on personality rather than policy.

-The older Marcos ruled the Philippines with a brutality that saw widespread human rights abuses with the killing and torture of thousands of people, including the targeting of minorities and suspected communists, while his family grew rich by plundering the country's wealth.
+The older Marcos ruled the Philippines with a brutality that saw widespread human rights abuses with the killing and torture of thousands of people and the targeting of minorities and suspected communists, while his family grew rich by plundering the country's wealth.

 Marcos Jr's rise to power would mark a return for the controversial family after the dictator was forced to flee into exile in the US in 1986 following an army-backed "people power" uprising.